gameworkers/CodeOfConduct/README.md

 We invite all those who participate in GWU activities to help us create safe and positive experiences for everyone.

-## Culture Citizenship

-A supplemental goal of this Code of Conduct is to increase culture citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

-Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, please recognize their efforts.

 ## Expected Behaviour

 The following behaviors are expected and requested of all community members: